Ashley Peacock

 Ashley Peacock is a fictional character from the British ITV soap opera Coronation Street.
 Played by Steven Arnold, the character first appeared on screen during the episode airing on 1 February 1995.
 Ashley was a victim of the tram crash and died as part of the show's 50th-anniversary episode in December 2010.

 Development

 Departure

-The Peacocks' departure tied in with the show's 50th anniversary celebrations.
+The Peacocks' (Ashley, his wife Claire, and his children Joshua and Freddie) departure tied in with the show's 50th anniversary celebrations.
 The anniversary episode was broadcast live on 9 December 2010, with Ashley being killed off in an explosion, taking place at The Joinery, which caused a tram to derail onto the street.
 The character made his final ever appearance on the programme on 10 December 2010, ending his fifteen-year association on the soap.

 Following his departure, Arnold claimed that he believed his character's death was a result of his "boozing" and "bad time-keeping", which resulted in him receiving multiple warnings over his lack of professionalism.